santdash/java-coding-practice/core-java/CollectionFramework/README.md

 and views is likely to be faster than that of descending ones.
 This interface additionally defines methods **pollFirst** and **pollLast** that return and remove the lowest and highest element, if one exists, else returning null.
 Methods **subSet, headSet, and tailSet** differ from the like-named SortedSet methods in accepting additional arguments describing whether lower and upper bounds are inclusive versus exclusive.

+#### Special Mention EnumSet
+A specialized Set implementation for use with enum types.
+All of the elements in an enum set must come from a single enum type that is specified, explicitly or implicitly, when the set is created.
+Enum sets are represented internally as bit vectors.
+This representation is extremely compact and efficient.
+The space and time performance of this class should be good enough to allow its use as a high-quality, typesafe alternative to traditional int-based "bit flags."
+Even bulk operations (such as containsAll and retainAll) should run very quickly if their argument is also an enum set.